Kreller99/fall2020/sphinx/source/goals/overall.rst

 * A range of python-relevant development tools.
 * Different Pythonic development methods.
 * Differences between scripting and compiled languages.
-* What AI, Data Science and Machine Learning are and where and how you will be able to work with this in the future.
 * The topics from the previous semesters of your education, but with a deeper understanding.

 ******